google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 ### TRANS Error Types

 IANA is requested to create a new registry for errors.
-Requirements for this registry are specification required.
+Requirements for this registry are Specification Required.

 This registry should have the following three fields: